Nearsoft/jobs/readme.md

 * Familiarity with time series databases like InfluxDB, Prometheus, Graphite, etc.
 * Experience designing and deploying large scale distributed data processing systems
 * Experience with CI/CD tools preferably Chef Automate

-## iOS Developer
-🚑

-* You are a strong mobile enthusiast: you have strong interest and opinions about mobile technology
-* You have shipped at least 1 mobile app (native iOS), either personally or with a company
-* 5+ years experience developing web, software, or mobile applications
-* Strong experience with Objective-C
-* Experience with the entire Software Development Life Cycle (SDLC)
-* Familiarity with iOS UI design principles and accessibility best practices
-* Solid communication skills: Demonstrated ability to explain complex technical issues to both technical and non-technical audiences
-* Strong understanding of the Software Design/Architecture process
-* Experience with unit testing & Test Driven Development (TDD)
-* B.S./M.S. in computer science a plus but not required

 ## Product Designer